Night harvest in the Willamette Valley

 Maggie Harrison of Antica Terra says about a third of her label’s fruit is harvested by night.
 She appreciates the logistical gift of showing up to the winery early in the morning with fresh fruit waiting on the crush pad.
 She cites the integrity of the clusters, which maintain their shape and firm build amid cooler evening temperatures.
 Additionally, Harrison also considers the health of her picking crews, who are likely to be more energized during a nighttime pick, especially with harvests creeping earlier and warmer every year.

-Hinge is well aware of the rigorous demands of picking and has gone with a hybrid approach to split the difference between night and day.
+Rinke is well aware of the rigorous demands of picking and has gone with a hybrid approach to split the difference between night and day.
 Johan tends to start around 5 a.m., while it’s still dark.
 Being the first pick of the day for the crew, the team is energized.
-Meanwhile, Hinge shows up to work with fruit already on the pad.
+Meanwhile, Rinke shows up to work with fruit already on the pad.